Celo-Uganda/Celo-Developer-Workshop-3.0/readme.md

 This is a sample submission repository.
 Please fork this repo and use this as a starting point for your hackathon project.
 ### PROJECT READ ME FORMAT

-1. Project Name
+1. Crafts Africa

-2. Team name and Roles
+2. Team Africa
+    - Nyonyintono Isaac Pitwa - Senior Developer
+    - Dricile Henry - Technical Writer
+    - Luganda Yoweri - Technical Writer
+    - Bakashaba Jacob - Research
+    - Twongirwe Abdulrahman - Project Manager
+    - Masanyu Ibrahim - Reseacher
+    - Edgar Ampiire - Developer II
+    - David Junior Okello - Developer II

-3. Hackathon Track
+4. Hackathon Track
   - __DAO Track:__
     - Build decentralized web applications facilitating DAOs within ReFi, ReFi DAO Tools, and ReFi DAO Infrastructure.
   - __NFT, Gaming and Creator Track:__
- 	- Build an application incorporating ReFi, ReFi creators tools, and ReFi creators infrastructure
+ 	- Build an application incorporating ReFi, ReFi creator's tools, and ReFi creator's infrastructure
   - __Social Impact Track:__
- 	- Build a decentralized web applications focused on social impact within ReFi, Social impact ReFi Tools, and Social impact ReFi Infrastructure
+ 	- Build a decentralized web application focused on social impact within ReFi, Social impact ReFi Tools, and Social impact ReFi Infrastructure

 4. Project Description
   - Provide a clear statement of the challenges/issues/problems/gaps your project engages as well as a brief, high-level description of how your project engages the areas you've identified.
 What is the value of your approach?
 Who are the intended users?